Cluedrew/iron-space/README.md

 May not actually need an audio component, the interface around the audio service may be enough.
 However some block of code to act as a reference counter may be useful.
 Or not, this is not going to be in the first wave.

+### Input Interface ###
+This interface is only for handling input.
+It will contain or at least be bound to the input loop.
+It is responsible for distributing input and keeping track of the state of the user interface.

+For instance it should track which units are selected so that when commands are entered it knows which units to distribut them to.

+It also maps keyboard shortcuts.